jvikstrom/tcp-over-fd/README.md

 # tcp-over-fd
-Uses files to create TCP connections.
+Starts a TCP stack using files to do the packet sending/receiving.
 The file format is: `lenght of packet (uint32) - IP packet` in binary for every packet sent.

 # Build: